sambhu7d/QUIZ-APP/README.md

 # QUIZ-APP
-this is a quiz application made by using python modules
+this is a quiz application made using python modules